Pokechu22/eclipse-mcrenderingutil-plugin/README.md

 eclipse-mcrenderingutil-plugin
 ==============================

-A plugin for eclipse intended to allow simplification of creation block renderers.
+A plugin for eclipse intended to allow simplification of the creation of block renderers.